nikkipurcell/nextjs-dashboard/README.md

 #### Streaming

+When parts of your application are dynamic, slow data fetches can affect performance.
+Streaming (data transfer technique) can help prevent slow data requests from blocking your whole page.

-Streaming allows you to break down routes into smaller chunks and progressively stream them from the server to the client as they become ready.
+Streaming allows you to break down routes into smaller "chunks" and progressively stream them from the server to the client as they become ready.

-- **Ways to Implement Streaming**:
+- **Two Ways to Implement Streaming**:

-  - At page level with loading.tsx file.
+  - At page level with **loading.tsx** file.
-    - This is a special Next file built on top of Suspense.
-  - For specific components with Suspense wrapper component.
+  - For specific components with the **Suspense** wrapper component.

-- **Adding Loading Skeletons**:
+Streaming a whole page with loading.tsx:

+- A special file built on top of Suspense that allows you to create fallback UI to show as replacement while page content loads.
+- Any static content will load immediately while dynamic content loads.
-  - These are simplified version of the UI.
-Used as loading state.
+- Improve the UI experience by using Loading Skeletons.
+These are simplified version of the UI used as loading state.
+- Loading skeleton will apply to sub route pages.
+To prevent that use route groups.

 - **Route Groups**:

-  - This is a way to apply loading state to a part of a route.
+  - This is a way to apply loading state to a part of a route rather than the whole page.
   - Organize files into logical groups w/out affecting the URL path structure.
 The folder with parenthesis prevents that name from being included in URL path.
 So `/dashboard/(overview)/page.tsx` becomes `/dashboard`.
 Loading.tsx will only apply to the page in the route group.

-- **Streaming a component**:
+Streaming a component:

 - Wrap the component in the Suspense tag.
 - Give it a fallback prop pointing to a skeleton component.
 - Good for longest loading data component.

 - **Grouping a component**:

+  - Good pattern for when you want multiple components to load in at the same time.
   - For components you'd like to create a group stream for, create a wrapper component.
   - Create a skeleton component for the wrapper.
   - Wrap the wrapper component in Suspense element.